open-education-hub/operating-systems/content/chapters/compute/lab/content/scheduling.md

 To do this, the scheduler must decide, at given times, to suspend a thread, save its current state and let another one run in its place.
 This event is called a **context switch**.
-A context switch means changing the state of one thread (the replaced thread) from RUNNING to WAITING and the state of the replacement thread from READY / WAITING to RUNNING.
+A context switch means changing the state of one thread (the replaced thread) from RUNNING to WAITING, and the state of the replacement thread from READY / WAITING to RUNNING.

 <!-- TODO -->
 - Quiz?